 To eat the chalupa!

 Let me explain.
 One of the highlights of my year was the opening of the O’Connor House.
-The 1950′s adobe was moved brick by brick to its new location in Papago Park.
-I’d been invited to have lunch but had no idea that the home’s previous owner, former Supreme Court Justice Sandra Day O’Connor, would be in attendance.
-Nor did I know that it would be the first time she’d seen the home since it was moved.
-And finally, imagine my delight (here we go again) in being seated next to her for the meal.
+The 1950’s adobe ranch-style home was moved brick by brick to its new location behind the historical museum in Papago Park.
+I’d been invited by a special mentor to have lunch but had no idea that the home’s previous owner, former Supreme Court Justice Sandra Day O’Connor, would be in attendance.
+Nor did I know that it would be the first time Justice O’Connor had seen the home since it was moved.
+And finally, imagine my delight in being seated next to her for the meal.

 The Justice toured us through her former home and shed tears describing the life she and her family had there.
 What I found most intriguing was her description of her kitchen and the activities that took place within.